Altinity/altinityknowledgebase/content/en/altinity-kb-integrations/ClickHouse_python_drivers.md

 The **`clickhouse-driver`** is a Python library used for interacting with ClickHouse.
 Here's a summary of its features:

-1. **Connectivity**: **`clickhouse-driver`** allows Python applications to connect to ClickHouse servers over TCP/IP Native Interface (9000/9440 ports) and also HTTP interface bu it is experimental.
+1. **Connectivity**: **`clickhouse-driver`** allows Python applications to connect to ClickHouse servers over TCP/IP Native Interface (9000/9440 ports) and also HTTP interface but it is experimental.
 2. **SQL Queries**: It enables executing SQL queries against ClickHouse databases from Python scripts, including data manipulation (insertion, deletion, updating) and data retrieval (select queries).
 3. **Query Parameters**: Supports parameterized queries, which helps in preventing SQL injection attacks and allows for more efficient execution of repeated queries with different parameter values.
 4. **Connection Pooling**: Provides support for connection pooling, which helps manage connections efficiently, especially in high-concurrency applications, by reusing existing connections instead of creating new ones for each query.
 5. **Data Types**: Handles conversion between Python data types and ClickHouse data types, ensuring compatibility and consistency when passing data between Python and ClickHouse.
 6. **Error Handling**: Offers comprehensive error handling mechanisms, including exceptions and error codes, to facilitate graceful error recovery and handling in Python applications.
-7. **Asynchronous Support**: Supports asynchronous execution of queries using asyncio, allowing for non-blocking query execution in asynchronous Python applications.
+7. **Asynchronous Support**: Supports asynchronous execution of queries using `asyncio`, allowing for non-blocking query execution in asynchronous Python applications.
 8. **Customization**: Provides options for customizing connection settings, query execution behavior, and other parameters to suit specific application requirements and performance considerations.
 9. **Compatibility**: Works with various versions of ClickHouse, ensuring compatibility and support for different ClickHouse features and functionalities.
 10. **Documentation and Community**: Offers comprehensive documentation and active community support, including examples, tutorials, and forums, to assist developers in effectively using the library and addressing any issues or questions they may have.